Skip to main content

 The logic is that an incentive can become so large that it is coercive, effectively making participation mandatory for any reasonable employee.
 While the EEOC’s rules have undergone changes and legal challenges, the guiding principle remains.

-Historically, guidance has often aligned with HIPAA’s for health-contingent programs, which is 30% of the total cost of employee-only health coverage (or up to 50% for programs targeting tobacco use).
+Historically, guidance has often aligned with HIPAA’s incentive limits for health-contingent programs, which is 30% of the total cost of employee-only health coverage (or up to 50% for programs targeting tobacco use).
 An employer cannot offer an incentive so substantial that an employee feels they have no choice but to disclose their private health information.
 This protection is vital for individuals managing chronic conditions or undergoing specialized treatments like hormone replacement therapy, where their health data is particularly sensitive.

 The legal framework for wellness programs functions like a sophisticated endocrine feedback loop, constantly adjusting to ensure that the goal of promoting health does not overwhelm the fundamental right to individual autonomy and privacy.